 Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator Chief Executive Officer (CEO) Monetary reward The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
+The type of incentives Incentivized performance indicator Comment Chief Executive Officer (CEO) Monetary reward Emissions reduction project Energy reduction project Efficiency project Behaviour change related indicator The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
 For example, greenhouse gas emissions reductions are expected through a specific target for the execution of a number of energy performance improvement projects.
 Also energy performance audits are completed to identify improvement opportunities across the company.
-Executive officer Monetary reward The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
+Executive officer Monetary reward Emissions reduction project Energy reduction project Efficiency project The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
 For example, greenhouse gas emissions reductions are expected through a specific target for the execution of a number of energy performance improvement projects.
 Also energy performance audits are completed to identify improvement opportunities across the company.
-Business unit managers Monetary reward The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
+Business unit managers Monetary reward Emissions reduction project Energy reduction project Efficiency project The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
 For example, greenhouse gas emissions reductions are expected through a specific target for the execution of a number of energy performance improvement projects.
-Also energy performance audits are completed to identify
+Also energy performance audits are completed to identify improvement opportunities across the company.

-Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator increase and annual transition of control the control transition of th improvement opportunities across the company.
 Facility managers Monetary reward The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
 For example, greenhouse gas emissions reductions are expected through a specific target for the execution of a number of energy performance improvement projects.
 Also energy performance audits are completed to identify improvement opportunities across the company.
-Environment/Sustainability managers Monetary reward The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
+Environment/Sustainability managers Monetary reward Emissions reduction project Energy reduction project Efficiency project The Corporation sets annual goals to improve its Safety and Social Responsibility performance.
 For example, greenhouse gas emissions reductions are expected through a specific target for the execution of a number of energy performance improvement projects.
 Also energy performance audits are completed to identify improvement opportunities across the company.
-All employees Recognition (non-monetary) The company recognizes energy performance improvements and greenhouse gas emission management initiatives through a variety of internal and external communications such as, the Corporate website, employee intranet site, and stakeholder engagement communication materials.
-In addition, employees participating in the 2013 energy performance survey were recognized through cash incentives for their participation.
-The company also hosts an annual Technical Forum where innovative ideas to improve performance are presented.
+All employees Monetary reward Emissions reduction project Energy reduction project The company recognizes energy performance improvements and greenhouse gas emission management initiatives through a variety of internal and external communications such as, the Corporate website, employee intranet site, and stakeholder engagement communication materials.
+In addition, employees participating an energy performance survey were